avrilcoghlan/vibriowatch/docs/source/downloads.rst

   :width: 50

-If you then choose "Shared: available to anyone with the link, no sign-in required" in the menu that appears, you will be able to give the link for your collection (the address at the top of the webpage, something like: https://pathogen.watch/collection/a1xycm9s9pvm-h22-and-close-relatives-1326-genomes) to your collaborators, and then they will be able to view the collection too.
+If you then choose "Shared: available to anyone with the link, no sign-in required" in the menu that appears, you will be able to give the link for your collection (the address at the top of the webpage, something like this example that I made: https://pathogen.watch/collection/a1xycm9s9pvm-h22-and-close-relatives-1326-genomes) to your collaborators, and then they will be able to view the collection too.